zulip/zulip/docs/linters.md

 in a slightly different style to appease the linter.
-If you have problems getting something to lint, you can submit an unfinished PR and ask the reviewer to help you work through the lint problem, or you can tap into other Zulip community resources like our Google mailing list.
+If you have problems getting something to lint, you can submit an unfinished PR and ask the reviewer to help you work through the lint problem, or you can find other people in the [Zulip Community](readme-symlink.html#community) to help you.

 Also, bear in mind that 100% of the lint code is open source, so if you find limitations in either the Zulip home-grown stuff or our third party tools, feedback will be highly appreciated.
-(To give one example, as of this writing, we only recently recently started using mypy, which is an amazing project to provide static checking for Python code.
-While mypy has been very good for us, it is still a young project, so you will see "type: ignore" comments in various places of our code.
-As mypy evolves and certain alpha/beta bugs get fixed, we will sweep our code to improve annotations.)

 Finally, one way to clean up your code is to thoroughly exercise it with tests.
 The [Zulip test documentation](testing.html)